syncfusion-content/winui-docs/winui/BusyIndicator/Overview.md

 # WinUI BusyIndicator Overview

-The Busy Indicator control for .NET WinUI is used to display a predefined built-in animation when an operation runs in the background of the application and waiting for its completion.
+The Busy Indicator control for .NET WinUI is used to display a predefined built-in animation when an operation runs in the application's background and is waiting for its completion.
 It can be customized in terms of size, color, duration, and content.

 ![BusyIndicator control overview in WinUI](BusyIndicator_videos/winui_busyindicator_overview.gif)